mongoose-os-apps/shelly-homekit/README.md

  It is possible to revert back to stock firmware.

- Stock firmware for can be downloaded from the offical site:
+ Stock firmware for can be downloaded from the official site:
   * [Shelly 1](http://api.shelly.cloud/firmware/SHSW-1.zip)
   * [Shelly 1PM](http://api.shelly.cloud/firmware/SHSW-PM.zip)
   * [Shelly 2](http://api.shelly.cloud/firmware/SHSW-21.zip)